 Click on the image for a larger version

-Since the programme started, almost 1000 students from approximately 100 countries have graduated from the programme.
+Since the programme started, close to 1000 students from approximately 100 countries have graduated from the programme.